DevLuanLima/DevLuanLima/README.md

-## Hi there 👋, my name is Luan Lima, a Mechatronic Engineer with MBA in Machine Learning who's provide to be a Software Developers.
+## Hi there 👋, my name is Luan Lima, a Mechatronic Engineer with MBA in Machine Learning who's provided to be a Software Developer.
-🌱 I’m currently learning Software Archetecture to improve my skills and help the company that I've been working.
+🌱 I’m currently learning Software Architecture to improve my skills and help the company that I've been working for.
-Also I’m doing a new MBA in Project Managment.
+Also, I’m doing a new MBA in Project management.

 ### 🚀 Skills
 ![.Net](https://img.shields.io/badge/.NET-5C2D91?style=for-the-badge&logo=.net&logoColor=white)